 It should be noted that "actuarial equivalence" under MMA has a regulatory meaning related to legislated requirements that is different from normal actuarial use of this term.
-In addition, actuarial equivalence for purposes of the tax-exempt federal subsidy for qualified retiree health plans has a very specific meaning under the MMA, conceptually different from the definition for the qualified Part D plan design.
+In addition, actuarial equivalence for purposes of the retiree drug subsidy for qualified retiree health plans has a very specific meaning under the MMA, conceptually different from the definition for the qualified Part D plan design.
 Further, the conceptual meaning given the term "actuarial equivalence" in this regulatory context is not explicitly stated, and can only be inferred from the way it is tested.
 Nonetheless, it is an important factor that must be considered.
 In MMA, the term relates to the dollars that would be spent by a given enrollment under two alternative cost-sharing patterns after changes in utilization resulting from the different cost sharing.
-(Typically, as used by actuaries, it relates to changes only if all service use remained the same, as if the calculation were made retrospectively.)